Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/TheCommandLine.md

 **<TAB> key** : autocomplete / show options

 ### <TAB> key behavior is different depending on what you have already typed:
- - nothing: asks to display all commands
+ - already typed *nothing*: depends on the shell
- - part of a command:
+ - already typed *part of a command*:
    - autocompletes command if only one match
    - possible matches to that command
    - warning if no match
- - argument after command: displays files in current directory
+ - already typed *a whole command*: displays files in current directory
- - partial argument after command:
+ - already typed *partial argument after command*:
    - autocompletes file name if unique match
    - possible matches to the file name
    - warning if no match